safe-sky/atlas-standalone/README.md

 The output is a blob of JSON.
 This is expected.

-It may take a short while for Keycloak to configure itself before it ready to serve requests.
-Please check whether `http://localhost:9999` is reachable before attempting to login to Atlas.
-Atlas will show an error if Keycloak is still loading.

 When everything is running, Atlas is going to be reachable via a web-browser on `http://localhost:8080`.